 This story was featured in our ELECTricity newsletter in September 2016.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 This year, National Voter Registration Day is September 27.
 On this annual holiday, thousands of groups around the country will be holding voter registration drives -- setting up at your local college, grocery store, community center, library, or street corner.
 Their goal?
 To make sure that people who want to vote this November are registered.

 Voter registration drives are something that Mary Hall, Auditor for Thurston County, Washington, knows a lot about.
 The Auditor’s Office and community volunteers help organize and support registration efforts throughout the county.
 Recently, by combining community partnerships, strategic promotion, and youth outreach, she and her team have gotten voter registration drives down to a science.

 Part of the scenic Puget Sound region, Thurston County is home to Olympia, the state capital.
 In the Washington State Capitol building, you’ll find a large bronze bust of George Washington with an unusually shiny nose.
 That’s because for locals and visitors alike, it’s a longstanding tradition to rub Washington’s nose for good luck.

 Thurston County has about 168,700 registered voters -- but don’t be surprised if this number increases in the near future.
 The secret isn’t good luck.
 It’s good planning.

 Mary is proud of the high voter turnout in the county -- around 80% -- and the local rate of voter registration is on par with national figures, but still her team is always working to increase these numbers.